Maxim0101/Maxim0101/README.md

 - I recreated the original Snake Game that I once played on an old Nokia phone in Russia

 [**SwarmScape Project**](https://github.com/Maxim0101/swarmscape-project)
-- SwarmScape is Northeastern University AI Club's project which is about creating an automated greenhouse that utilizes software, hardware, and AI
+- SwarmScape is Northeastern University AI Club's project, which is about creating an automated greenhouse that utilizes software, hardware, and AI

 ---